WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 </html>
 ````

 1. Now, right-click the **BuildClips.Azure** project in **Solution Explorer** and then select **Publish**.

-1. In the **Publish Windows Azure Application** wizard, if this the first time you publish an application to the Windows Azure subscription that you will use for this demo, choose **Import**, browse to the **Downloads** folder and select the publish settings file that you downloaded earlier from the Management Portal.
+1. In the **Publish Windows Azure Application** wizard, if this is your first time publishing an application to the Windows Azure subscription to be used for this demo, choose **Import**, browse to the **Downloads** folder and select the publish settings file that you downloaded earlier from the Management Portal.

 1. Now, choose the subscription and then click **Next**.